aai-institute/nnbench/docs/tutorials/prefect.md

 ```

 The `training.py` file contains functions to generate synthetic data for our regression model, facilitate a train-test-split, and finally train the regression model.
-We have applied Prefects [`@task` decorator.](https://docs.prefect.io/latest/concepts/tasks/)
-It marks the contained logic as a discrete unit of work for Prefect.
+We have applied Prefect's [`@task` decorator.](https://docs.prefect.io/latest/concepts/tasks/). which marks the contained logic as a discrete unit of work for Prefect.
 Two other functions prepare the regression data and train the estimator.
-They are labeled with the [`@flow` decorator.](https://docs.prefect.io/latest/concepts/flows) which labels the function as a workflow logic container that can depend on other flows or tasks.
+They are labeled with the [`@flow` decorator.](https://docs.prefect.io/latest/concepts/flows) that labels the function as a workflow that can depend on other flows or tasks.
 The `prepare_regressor_and_test_data` function returns the model and test data so that we can use it in our benchmarks.

 ### Defining Benchmarks
 The benchmarks are in the `benchmark.py` file.
 We have two functions to calculate the mean absolute error and the mean squared error.
 These benchmarks are tagged to indicate they are metrics.
-The other two benchmarks calculate model metadata, namely the size and inference time of the model.
+The other two benchmarks calculate calculate information about the model, namely the inference time and size of the model.

 ```python
 --8<-- "examples/prefect/benchmark.py"
 ```

-We did not apply any Prefect decorators here as they are incompatible with nnbench's decorators.
+We did not apply any Prefect decorators here, as we will assign `@task`s - Prefects smallest unit of work - to run a benchmark family.

 ### Defining Benchmark runners.
 In the `runners.py` file, we define the logic to run our benchmarks.
 The runner collects the benchmarks from the specified file.
 We can filter by tags and use this to define two separate tasks, one to run the metrics and the other to run the metadata benchmarks.
-We have applied the `@tasks` decorator to these functions.
+We have applied the `@task` decorator to these functions.

 ```python
 --8<-- "examples/prefect/runner.py:18:37"
 ```

-We have also defined a barebones reporter that we will use to write the results of the benchmarks into the Prefect flow logs.
+We have also defined a basic reporter that we will use to log the benchmark results with Prefect's logging machinery.

 ```python
 --8<-- "examples/prefect/runner.py:10:15"